makerdao/community/governance/polls/Inclusion Poll - Implementation of a Institutional Vault from Antalpha - May 23, 2022.md

 ---
-title: Investigate Implementation of an Antalpha Institutional Vault - May 23, 2022
+title: Inclusion Poll - Implementation of an Antalpha Institutional Vault - May 23, 2022
 summary: Signal your support or opposition to prioritizing the onboarding of an Antalpha Institutional Vault
 discussion_link: https://forum.makerdao.com/t/signal-request-antalpha-institutional-vault/15030
 vote_type: Plurality Voting
 categories:
    - Collateral
+   - Medium-Impact
 options:
    0: Abstain
    1: Yes (Greenlight)